nicedata/daisy-dtb/README.md

 * With pip : ```pip install daisy-dtb```
 * With uv : ```uv add daisy-dtb```

-## Data sources
+## DTB data sources

-A Daisy 2.03 digital talking book (DTB) can be available in multiple forms :
+A Daisy 2.02 digital talking book (DTB) can be available in multiple forms :

-- in a filesystem folder or in a web location as individual files
+- in a file system folder or in a web location as individual files
-- in a ZIP archive located in a filesystem folder or on a website
+- in a ZIP archive located in a file system folder or on a website

-The base class representing this is `DtbResource` (an abstract class iheriting from `ABC`).
+The base class representing this is `DtbResource` (an abstract class inheriting from `ABC`).
 A data source must contain a Daisy 2.02 book.

 Two kinds of `DtbResource` classes have been implemented :